Note: Please be patient with these early chapters; I was very young when I started!

 The hospital staff had given up on trying to get Ienzo to work.
 He was as slippery as a slice of butter when it came to cleaning and worse when it came to helping the nurses.
 The first time he was required to push the medicine cart for Doctor Shera, he conveniently misplaced a number of pill bottles.
 None of the bottles had ever turned up, even after the staff's desperate search—but more than the few of the patients had acted odd for weeks afterward.
 Needless to say, Ienzo was immediately deemed "too troubled" to even stand in the vicinity of sensitive materials.

 The only chore he had not automatically shirked was kitchen duty.
-Aerith thought that might be because Ienzo actually enjoyed cooking.
-Getting him to admit something –anything– like that would be as difficult as pulling teeth, so she let it go.
+Aerith thought that might be because Ienzo actually enjoyed cooking, but getting him to admit something –anything– like that would be as difficult as pulling teeth, so she let it go.
 Liking or not liking the chore didn't seem to make much of a difference in the end anyway: he still skipped out as often as possible.
 He was actually, she smiled, sort of lazy.

 Ienzo followed Aerith slowly out of his room, and in the half-light of the hallway, his ivory clothing looked luminous.
-The brunette doctor stalled for a moment, holding her place beside his door as if she was waiting for something—or someone.
+She stalled for a moment, holding her place beside his door as if she was waiting for something—or someone.

 "Good morning Tseng," Aerith said, torn between trying to sound curt and being friendly.